 How much does the 1911 cost?

 So, the question then develops… which 1911 should I choose?
 This is where opinions begin to fly.
-The biggest factor you need to consider is budget.
+The biggest factor you need to consider is the budget.
 A good pistol is going to start at the $3,000 dollar range.
 The price alone is another reason why the 1911 is not for everyone.
 Nighthawk Custom’s GRP pistol is a good example of a great 1911 in that $3,000 range.
 Of course, you can spend more if you choose.
-The Cabot Apocalypse is an exceptional 1911 that will set you back around $7,400.
+The Cabot Apocalypse is an exceptional 1911 pistol that will set you back around $7,400.

 The break-in period with less expensive models